Meet the Center for Precision Psychiatry Team

 See full bio

-Marina Wilson is a Clinical Research Coordinator in the Center and the Smoller Lab.
-She has earned her BS in Psychology from Northeastern University.
-She has previously worked in an outpatient clinic for youth and adolescent supporting different programs and research projects.
-She is excited to learn more about the innovative tools used to examine various psychiatric disorders.
+Marina Wilson graduated from Northeastern University with a BS in Psychology and a MS in Applied Psychology.
+She has previously worked in an outpatient mental health clinic for youth and adolescents, supporting different programs and research projects.
+She is excited to learn more about precision innovative tools used to examine various psychiatric disorders, especially depression and suicide in underrepresented communities.

 Clinical Research Coordinator